hlavacs/ViennaVulkanEngine/README.md

 VVE features are:
 - 100% Vulkan, C++20
-- Windowing through GLFW, other systems are possible.
+- Windowing through SDL2, other systems are possible.
-- Multiplatform (almost) out of the box: Win 10, Linux, MacOS (using MoltenVK).
+- Multiplatform (almost) out of the box: Win 11, Linux, MacOS (using MoltenVK).

+For initialising all submodules run this in a CMD window:\

+git submodule update --init --recursive